Resurgence and self-completion in renormalized gauge theories: Renormalized two-point function

 Before moving on, a few comments are in order.
+We shall identify $R(\alpha)$ with the Borel-Ecalle resummation of the renormalons~\cite{Bersini:2019axn}.
+From here on, we shall call renormalons the singularities on the semi-positive axis in the Borel plane related to the one-loop beta function.
+For example, one has the renormalons in QED at

-The incompleteness cured by the function $R(\alpha)$ is independent of the instanton's divergences.
-Thus, we must identify $R(\alpha)$ with a different source of high-order divergences, which is nothing but the renormalons.
-The Eq.~\eqref{complete}, indeed, provides the link between the function $R(\alpha)$ and the Borel-Ecalle resummation of the renormalons~\cite{Bersini:2019axn}.
-While the function $R(\alpha)$ was already introduced in Ref.~\cite{Bersini:2019axn} as a reasonable hypothesis, in this section, we argue that it must be considered for consistency.
+being $n$ a positive integer.
+Notice that our definition is different from the one often read in literature: usually, renormalons are all the factorially divergent contributions related to the one-loop coefficient of the beta function, regardless of the location of the singularities in the Borel plane.
+While the function $R(\alpha)$ was already introduced in Ref.~\cite{Bersini:2019axn} as a reasonable hypothesis, we argue here that it must be considered for consistency.
 In what follows, we shall improve several aspects of the results obtained in Ref.~\cite{Bersini:2019axn}.